kanhaiyadav/invictus/Readme.md

 invictus delete [title] [email]
 ```

-Delete an account or whole organisation.
+It can used to delete an account within an organisation or the whole organisation.

 **Positional Arguments:**